-Leases: grant of lease out of short lease: introduction
+Leases: grant of lease out of a short lease: introduction

 Where a short lease, that is a lease for a term of not more than 50 years, is granted out of a short lease, a number of special rules apply.

 - The part disposal formula in TCGA92/S42 does not apply, see CG71001.

 - The full amount of any premium is taken as the consideration for CGT purposes, even though part of that premium will be chargeable as property income.
-A deduction for the amount chargeable as property income is then made after calculating the indexed gain, see CG71003-CG71004.
-However, this deduction cannot turn an indexed gain into a loss, nor can it increase the amount of an indexed loss.
+A deduction for the amount chargeable as property income is then made after calculating the gain, see CG71004.
+However, this deduction cannot turn a gain into a loss, nor can it increase the amount of a loss.*

 - The allowable expenditure is reduced if the rent payable under the sub-lease is greater than the rent payable under the original lease, see CG71007.